 Let’s make sleep great again!

 My goal was to show you how important bedtime really is and to throw that mindset aboard that sleep is the first to cut down in stressful times.
 Sleep’s health benefits and its impact on your overall well-being are tremendous.

 I bet nearly none of your tasks are that important that they can’t be done on the next morning.
-And if they are – get your ass down to work and stop reading that you lazy slob!
+And if they are – get your *** down to work and stop reading that you lazy slob!

 I am aware that everyone has to step from time to time out of his routines, too.
 Going out, having fun and doing stupid things isn’t per se bad.
 It is all about balance.